One of my favorite concepts is called “two-handed giving.” Leaving no hand open for receiving. The height of altruism.

 We are more than what we inherit.
 A lifetime of more.
 We are more than what we give our offspring.

 I think of the poet Keats.
 John Keats inherited the family disease, tuberculosis.
 He knew he was going to die.
 And he did die.
 Young, like his mother.
-But Keats, glorious, lustrous Keats also wrote incomparable poetry that ballasts the holds of heaven.
+But Keats, glorious, lustrous Keats also wrote incomparable poetry that ballasts the hulls of heaven.

 Where did the poetry come from?